bgaillard/bgaillard.github.io/_posts/2025-10-05-you-have-mail.md

 sudo apt install mailutils mailutils-imap4d
 ```

-We notice the following message during the installation of the `mailutils-imap4d` package.
+During the installation of the `mailutils-imap4d` package, the following message appears:

 ```bash
 ...